 The initial count feature categories encompass raw Twitter API object values, including followers, followings, status, and number of subscribed Twitter lists.
-In addition to these raw values, we have calculated statistics for textual fields such as user name, screen\_name, and description.
-For these features, we have quantified the number of distinct characters, including uppercase letters, lowercase letters, digits, and special characters that do not fall into any of the previous categories.
-Furthermore, we have leveraged the profile description field, where users can provide additional information such as mentions of other users/organizations, hashtags, and additional URLs.
+In addition to these raw values, we calculate statistics for textual fields such as user name, screen\_name, and description.
+For these features, we quantify the number of distinct characters, including uppercase letters, lowercase letters, digits, and special characters that do not fall into any of the previous categories.
+Furthermore, we leverage the profile description field, where users can provide additional information such as mentions of other users/organizations, hashtags, and additional URLs.
 In this context, we have counted the volume of the mentioned entities in the description field as raw values.

-In contrast to the count categories, where values are represented as integers, the real-valued category contains floating-point values.
-We have conducted various comparisons and measurements across the profile fields in this category.
+In contrast to the count categories, where values are represented as integers, the real-valued categories contain floating-point values.
+We conduct various comparisons and measurements across the profile fields in this category.
 Initially, we compute the age of the accounts, which allows us to distinguish highly active users with millions of posts spanning several years from users with similar activity but with an active period of only a few days.
 Account age is measured in days, calculated as the duration between the account creation date, provided by the Twitter API, and the collection date.
 Based on the account's age, we can compute metrics similar to those in the count values category but adjusted for the account's age perspective.
-For example, we compute metrics such as \emph{statuses\_by\_age}, \emph{follower\_by\_age}, and \emph{following\_by\_age} using the formula:

 Given that many bot accounts are mass-created by automated scripts, they often have very similar or even trivial user names and screen names.
-Therefore, we have also applied the Jaccard similarity measure between user names and screen names.
-Jaccard similarity calculates the intersection of characters used in both fields in relation to the differences between them, using the following formula:
+Therefore, we apply the Jaccard similarity measure between user names and screen names to calculate the intersection of characters used in both fields to the differences between them.